cwrightlibrary/typography-animation/README.md

-# typography-animation
+# Typography Animation

-Tools, ideas, workflows, and animation projects that focus on typographic animation
+Tools, ideas, workflows, and animation projects that focus on typographic animation.